zuhairabs/portfolio/content/blog/1-ace-the-titanic-kaggle-challenge/index.md

 - Submission
 - Blending

-This post can be downloaded as a notebook if you ever want to test and play with it : <a href="https://github.com/ahmedbesbes/post1/blob/master/titanic-article.ipynb"> my github repo </a>
+This post can be downloaded as a notebook if you ever want to test and play with it.

 Lots of articles have been written about this challenge, so obviously there is a room for improvement.